 Choose a topic to watch videos that answer real-life questions

-Adjustment Problems After a Spinal Cord Injury: Personal Experiences with Paralysis
+Adjustment Problems After a Spinal Cord Injury

-What's gotten harder over time?
+Q: What’s gotten harder over time?

 Dealing with my stomach but t I’m finally trying to take care of that.
 It’s taken me a long time dealing with it, to take care of it, so hopefully, I will hopefully get this problem figured out that I have.
 I had to go see a doctor, but nobody wants to go see a gastroenterologist or whatever.
 It’s like no matter what I eat, whether it be fast food or spicy, it’s like I can’t not eat.
 But sometimes that seems easier than to have an issue.
 So, I hate dealing with my stomach, that’s my biggest issue.
 And, I hate that it took me so long to get a van.
 I mean, I just got a van and that was like the best thing I ever did.
 Of course, I wish I would’ve gotten a new van, not a used van, because you buy somebody else’s problem.
 But, it’s so nice not having to break my chair down a zillion times a day getting in and out of a vehicle.

 The relationship has suffered, there's no question.
 We don't feel like we're dating, we feel like working; it's a lot of work.
 And, the special times are fewer and farther between because of having to go to doctors' appointments or therapy appointments, or this week alone it was an outpatient surgery, and there's less enjoying in terms of a social dating and much more about managing a spinal-cord injury.